2004 United States presidential election in Rhode Island: Analysis

 Federally, Rhode Island is one of the most reliably Democratic states during presidential elections, regularly giving the Democratic nominees one of their best showings.
 In 1980, Rhode Island was one of only six states to vote against Ronald Reagan.
 Reagan did carry Rhode Island in his 49-state victory in 1984, but the state was the second weakest of the states Reagan won.
 Rhode Island was the Democrats' leading state in 1988 and 2000, and second-best in 1996 and 2004.

 Historically, the state was devoted to Republicans until 1908, but has only strayed from the Democrats seven times in the 24 elections that have followed.
 In 2004, Rhode Island gave John Kerry more than a 20% margin of victory (the third-highest of any state), with 59.4% of its vote.
 All but three of Rhode Island's 39 cities and towns voted for the Democratic candidate.
 The only exceptions were East Greenwich, West Greenwich and Scituate.

 Having some of the highest taxes in the nation, Rhode Island is considered to be a liberal bastion.
 In addition, Rhode Island has abolished capital punishment, making it one of 15 states that have done so.
 Rhode Island abolished the death penalty very early, just after Michigan (the first state to abolish it), and carried out its last execution in the 1840s.
-Rhode Island is 1 of 2 states in which prostitution is legal, provided it takes place indoors, though there have been recent efforts to change this.